maserlib/maser4py/doc/source/intro.rst

 Introduction
 ====================================

-The MASER python package contains modules to deal with services and data provided in the framework of the MASER project (Mesures, Analyses et Simulations d’Emissions Radio).
+The MASER python package (MASER-PY) contains modules to deal with services and data provided in the framework of the MASER portal.

 For more information about MASER, please visit: http://maser.lesia.obspm.fr/